el1s3k/GoPhishDemo/readme.md

 	 - Run script. (./setup.sh)

    - **VM IP prompt**
-	 - The script would prompt to input local host IP for web host VM.
+	 - The script would prompt to input VM localhost IP.

    - **Verify DemoNET web page is hosted**
 	 - Go to http://localhost_ip. (e.g. http://111.111.111.111).

 ### 4. **Set up GoPhish and MailHog**

-   - **Connect to your Azure VM**
+   - **Connect to your Azure GoPhish VM**
      - SSH into your Virtual Machine.

    - **Run phish_setup script from GoPhishDemo repository**